The Nighttime Routine I Swear By For My Best Sleep Ever

 After dinner, we put our two daughters to bed, then catch up on work over email before starting our own bedtime routine.

-I take two capsules of mbg's magnesium+ every night—at least one hour before I ideally want to fall asleep—to ensure I get my deepest sleep.*
+I take two capsules of mbg's sleep support+ every night—at least one hour before I ideally want to fall asleep—to ensure I get my deepest sleep.*

-One thing I find very helpful about the magnesium+ blend is that it includes both jujube extract, which supports healthy cortisol levels, and pharmaGABA, a major neurotransmitter that helps calm the mind, which helps me relax.*
+One thing I find very helpful about the sleep support+ blend is that it includes both jujube extract, which supports healthy cortisol levels, and pharmaGABA, a major neurotransmitter that helps calm the mind, which helps me relax.*

 Before I get into bed, I love to spray a soothing room spray on our linens.
 The fragrance makes the bedroom smell wonderful, and it's a pleasant part of my nighttime ritual.